bmacnaughton/macro-play-with-rust/README.md

 # what to do?

-i tinker with code, exploring what works well and what doesn't. and, on a lark, one day i decided to benchmark two different ways of matching strings.
+i tinker with code, exploring what works well and what doesn't. and, on a lark, one day i decided to benchmark two different ways of matching strings. (actually, i benchmarked four ways total, including using `FxHashMap` and `AhoCorasick`)

 the first was the default implementation - a sequence of match arms. rust's `match` is damn good but i wondered if it was possible to do better, at least in the short